Is COP21 the acid test for future global governance?

 So if climate change is “one of the greatest moral challenges of our time” as described by Archbishop Tutu, and if governments cannot work together to find solutions, then citizens, countries, NGOs and companies will take over to manage the situation.

-Senior Consultant, Head of Engagement, based in Geneva
+Head of Geneva Team, based in Geneva